bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ## Prepare the Simulation Plan

 The simulation is controlled by a [`Plan`](@ref) object.
-The plan is defined by a model object and simulation range.
+The plan is defined by a model object and a simulation range.
 The full range handled by the plan contains additional periods before and after the simulation range, which account for initial and final conditions.
 By default, the simulation plan is setup such that all shocks are exogenous and all variables are endogenous, except for the variables that are declared either in an `@exogenous` block or with the `@exog` declaration within an `@variables` block in the model file.